Samuel Rodriguez: Recognition

 In 2022.
 Deseret Magazine named Rodriguez one of their 20 "New Reformers", referring to faith leaders "challenging the conservative movement to change", citing his advocacy for granting immigrants immediate citizenship.

 In 2024, NBC News stated he was on his way to become one of the most influential figures in American politics.
 The Christian Post Español subsequently profiled Rodriguez, chronicling his political influence.

 In October, 2024, the Sacramento Bee ran a front-page feature on Rodriguez, telling his journey from a childhood in the Rust Belt city of Bethlehem, Pennsylvania, to becoming a voice in the Latino community.

+In 2024, he received the Jerusalem Award from the Friends of Zion Museum for his advocacy.

+In 2026, The Jerusalem Post and the International Fellowship of Christians and Jews named Rodriguez one of the 'Top 10 Christian Voices for Israel,' ranking him fifth on the list alongside Secretary of State Marco Rubio, actress Patricia Heaton, and singer CeCe Winans.